Listen: Kamal Mouzawak

-Kamal Mouzawak was the first person I ever interviewed for Culture File.
-At the time – September 2010 – the inspirational Lebanese chef and food activist was visiting the Taste of West Cork food conference to discuss sustainability and food for the future.
+I interviewed Kamal Mouzawak for one of the very earliest episodes of Culture File back in September 2010.
+This inspirational Lebanese chef and food activist was in Ireland, briefly, visiting the Taste of West Cork food conference to discuss sustainability and food for the future.

 Souk el-Tayeb has evolved from a simple farmers’ market into a movement.
 From promoting direct contact between customers and producers, its role has expanded into organising festivals in the countryside, working with schools to teach sustainable agriculture and developing Tawlet, an acclaimed co-operative farmers’ kitchen that showcases the traditional food of Lebanon.
 As Kamal emphasised, “tradition is not a book you read” – food is an expression of history and tradition and diversity.